degville/docs-cloud/en/install-juju.md

 Juju to use our MAAS deployment:

 - The *controller* is the management node for a cloud environment.
-We'll be using the MAAS node we tagged with `juju` to contain and our Juju controller.
+We'll be using the MAAS node we tagged with `juju` to host the Juju controller.
 - The *client* is used by the operator to talk to one or more controllers, managing one or more different cloud environments.
 As long as it can access the controller, almost any machine and operating system can run the Juju client.

 ## Package installation